theAgileQA/pyrestrequest/docs/advanced_guide.md

-Advanced Guide For PyRestTest:
+Advanced Guide For PyRestRequest:
 ==========

-This provides a more detailed guide to using the advanced features of PyRestTest.
+This provides a more detailed guide to using the advanced features of PyRestRequest.
 Specifically **generators**, **variable binding,** **data extraction,** and **content validators.**

 For how to write custom Python extensions, see the [extensions guide](extensions.md).